jnozzi/cocoadev.com/markdown/FoundationCollections.md

 The Foundation Collections classes are used for storing arbitrary numbers of objects in one place.
-There are several kinds of collection: an array, a dictionary, a set, and (General/ObjC only) a counted set. http://goo.gl/General/OeSCu
+There are several kinds of collection: an array, a dictionary, a set, and (ObjC only) a counted set. http://goo.gl/OeSCu

 Apple's documentation is at https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/Collections/Collections.html

 ----**Basics**----

-General/NSArray stores objects in a list or array; imagine a bookcase, with books placed along its length.
+NSArray stores objects in a list or array; imagine a bookcase, with books placed along its length.
 Objects are retrieved from an array by their index, an integer specifying how far from the first object an object is.
 Thus indices range from 0 (inclusive) to the size of the array (not inclusive).
-(See also: General/DesignArray)
+(See also: DesignArray)

-General/NSDictionary generalizes the principle of index by attaching a unique key to each object.
+NSDictionary generalizes the principle of index by attaching a unique key to each object.
 Imagine a dictionary, where information is found by looking for a keyword or phrase.
 Objects, then, are retrieved from a dictionary by their key.

 Any type of object may be used as a key, but note that an efficient hashing function is a must for fast access times.
 To visualise what a hash is, imagine a small index that tells you the page number of any entry in the dictionary.
 A hashing function returns this "page number".
 If lots of keys are stored on the same page, it will be very inefficient to find a given one; if each page has at most one key, access times will be much faster.
-General/NSNumber and General/NSString objects have excellent hashes by default, so are good key types.
-(See also: General/DesignDictionary, General/HashingAndEquality)
+NSNumber and NSString objects have excellent hashes by default, so are good key types.
+(See also: DesignDictionary, HashingAndEquality)

-General/NSSet does away with indexes and keys altogether, just storing objects.
+NSSet does away with indexes and keys altogether, just storing objects.
 Imagine a big messy heap on the floor, with no easy way of referring to anything in the mess except by actually holding it up.
 Objects in a set can only be retrieved by an enumerator (see below), and generally one just checks to see if any object is in a set or not.

-General/NSCountedSet acts almost exactly like a set, except any given object can be in the set multiple times, and the number of times it is in the set can be retrieved.
+NSCountedSet acts almost exactly like a set, except any given object can be in the set multiple times, and the number of times it is in the set can be retrieved.
 Imagine perhaps a big messy pile of photocopies.

 All of these have **mutable** versions - that is, ones which can have objects added and removed, usually in a very similar way to how they are accessed.
-These classes are General/NSMutableArray, General/NSMutableDictionary, General/NSMutableSet, and General/NSMutableCountedSet (General/ObjC only).
+These classes are NSMutableArray, NSMutableDictionary, NSMutableSet, and NSMutableCountedSet (ObjC only).
 Each has all the same methods as their non-mutable counterparts, as well as a range of modifier methods.

 ----**Memory management**----

 All objects are sent a retain message when they are added to a collection (eg upon construction of the collection), and a release message when they are removed from it (eg when the collection is released).
-See also General/MemoryManagement.
+See also MemoryManagement.

 ----**More details**----

-All collections are examples of General/ClassClusters - that is, while you only ever deal with the classes I have named above, the object you are actually handling will probably be a derived class (eg General/NSCFArray instead of General/NSArray).
+All collections are examples of ClassClusters - that is, while you only ever deal with the classes I have named above, the object you are actually handling will probably be a derived class (eg NSCFArray instead of NSArray).
 In class clusters, inheritance serves a different purpose to normal; instead of extending the functionality in the superclass, one has to reimplement it.
 However, only a few methods need to be overridden (see the relevant documentation), as all other methods are defined to call them.

-If, for example, you wanted to access a dictionary-type mutable database, you could subclass General/NSMutableDictionary and implement count, objectForKey:, keyEnumerator, setObject:forKey:, and removeObjectForKey: to access and alter the database appropriately.
+If, for example, you wanted to access a dictionary-type mutable database, you could subclass NSMutableDictionary and implement count, objectForKey:, keyEnumerator, setObject:forKey:, and removeObjectForKey: to access and alter the database appropriately.
 Then the dictionary will behave exactly as you would expect.
 (Of course, for efficiency's sake you could override some other methods - say, allKeys, if the database permitted a rapid way of implementing this operation.)

 The mutable collections are all subclasses of their non-mutable doubles.
-Thus, if you have an General/NSArray object, say, you cannot be sure it is immutable.
+Thus, if you have an NSArray object, say, you cannot be sure it is immutable.
 If you want an immutable copy, the copy method guarantees to return an immutable version of the array; conversely, the mutableCopy method will return a mutable copy in all cases.
-See https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html for more details of the General/NSCopying and General/NSMutableCopying protocols.
+See https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html for more details of the NSCopying and NSMutableCopying protocols.

 ----**Other access methods**----